Potrero Point: History

 In 1857 San Francisco Cordage Manufactory (later renamed Tubbs Cordage Company) opened a rope-making factory at Potrero Point.
 In 1866 the Pacific Rolling Mills opened on the site to roll iron, the site was picked as it has deep water docks.
 Pacific Rolling Mills made products for the building, railroads and street cars in San Francisco.
 John North moved his shipyard to Potrero Point in 1862.
 Starting in 1868, on the new land, San Francisco built: piers, foundries, and warehouses.

 In 1901 the Southern Pacific completed a rail line through Potrero Point.
 In 1903 Atchison, Topeka & Santa Fe completed a rail line through Potrero Point.

 Union Iron Works became a large shipyard and built US Navy destroyers for World War I. Union Iron Works purchased Risdon Iron Works, the land next to the shipyard.
 Risdon Iron Works built locomotives, building boilers, iron pipes, steam engines and gas engines.
 From 1873 to 1909 Risdon Iron Works also built ships, tugs, ferries and barges.
 John Risdon held the patents for the first river mining dredge.
 Bethlehem Steel purchased the shipyard in 1917.
 During the World War II, the yard built: C1-B cargo ships, Atlanta-class cruisers, Benson-class destroyers, Buckley-class destroyer escorts, Allen M. Sumner-class destroyers, YG and YCV Barges and Fletcher-class destroyers.

 After the war shipbuilding declined and ended in 1945, and the yards were used for ship repairs and conversions.
 The shipyard reopened in 1952 and closed again in 1981.
-The Transbay Tube of the Bay Area Rapid Transit underwater tunnel headquarters was built at the site in the 1960s.
-In 982, the city of San Francisco purchased the Bethlehem Steel site for one dollar and leased the site to Southwest Marine under the name San Francisco Drydock.
-Later sold to BAE Systems.
+The Transbay Tube, the Bay Area Rapid Transit's underwater tunnel, was built in segments at the site in the 1960s.
+In 1982, the city of San Francisco purchased the Bethlehem Steel site for one dollar and leased the site to Southwest Marine under the name San Francisco Drydock, later selling it to BAE Systems.

 The site is now Pier 70, San Francisco.